Car Insurance for Police Officers

 Overview

-Amica is another viable option for police officers.
-It stands out for exceptional customer service and claims satisfaction.
-While rates are higher than average, the mutual insurer offers comprehensive coverage options and consistently ranks #1 in customer satisfaction studies nationwide.
+Amica is another solid option for police officers.
+It earns high marks for customer service and claims satisfaction.
+While rates are higher than average, the mutual insurer offers comprehensive coverage options and consistently ranks first in J.D.
+Power customer satisfaction studies nationwide.

 Car Insurance Discounts for Police Officers by Company